gvwilson/sensibleadventures/cloudherd/reboot.md

         *   notices Little Gas feeding one the wrong way
         *   goes in to correct him (shows how she bosses kids around)
         *   a couple of goofs escape as Noxy and Little Gas squabble
-        *   Thokmay whistles at them to call them
+        *   Thokmay goes over to pet them
         *   both immediately round on him, knocking him to the ground
-        *   Noxy: "You never, ever whistle at a goof"
+        *   Noxy: "Don't you know anything?
+Goofs *hate* peppers."
     *   Then past the tunnel
         *   really just a hollow in the wall, three strides in all directions
         *   bamboo grill on the front so that traders can store things